 Without my religion, I would not have been able to become as spiritually enlightened and close to God as I have been able to become in recent years, find myself, or see the greater picture of the shortness of life.
 I would never quite understand the importance of health as a foundation for building a good lifestyle in which education is the most powerful tool to lead to progress in human society, and I would most certainly have not met the people I have and created the bonds that are so strongly instilled in me today.
 In short, without my religion guiding me both materially and spiritually, I would not be the person I am so proud to say I am today, and I thank God every moment for blessing me with this religion…because after all of the searching and research and struggle for years, I came all the way back around to the Ismaili religion which will always be my first home.

+As in any religion, unfortunately there are always some who take all matters literally or to the extreme, but the actions of a few should never overpower the core beliefs of all with good intentions: faith, kindness and the freedom to make educated and informed decisions using common sense and intellect for guidance.
 All of this is a but a very short glimpse of what the Shia Ismaili religion truly consists of, because there is so much more that I have not mentioned here!
 If you would like to know more about the Ismaili religion, feel free to check out the links and books below!